-Cell in the Sahel with personnel deployed from EU MS and third countries.
+There are currently 13 civilian CSDP missions, and 9 military CSDP missions and operations, with around 4,000 personnel deployed from EU MS and third countries.
 The decision to deploy a CSDP mission or operation is taken by EU MS upon request of partner countries.